Vegan Cauliflower Steaks With Tomato Sauce

 - 2 cloves garlic, minced

 - 1 large onion, diced

 - Non-stick frying pan

-- Prepare the cauliflower.
-First, cut off the leaves and the cauliflower stem.
-Be careful to make sure it doesn't crumble apart.
+- Cut off the leaves and the cauliflower stem.
 Cut the cauliflower into 1-1.5 inch 'steaks', starting from the edge.
 Either save any of the smaller florets that fall away to use in a different recipe, or brush them with the sauce and prepare them as you would the larger steaks.

-- Serve the cauliflower steak immediately with the sauce.
+- Serve the cauliflower steaks with the tomato sauce.